Ministers unlikely to take serious action over sewage pollution, activist says

 He added: “This Government is guilty by association for letting water companies get away with this.”

-PA has contacted the Department for Environment, Food and Rural Affairs and Ofwat for comment.
+In response to the issue, the Department for Environment, Food and Rural Affairs said it has outlined the action it is taking.

+Water minister Steve Double said: “We are the first government to take action to tackle sewage overflows.

+“We have been clear that water companies’ reliance on overflows is unacceptable and they must significantly reduce how much sewage they discharge as a priority.

 Register for free to continue reading